 Handicap International’s main goal in Niger is to have a positive impact on the lives of people with disabilities and/or vulnerable people, by reducing risks and preventing disabilities, improving access to services, and promoting a more inclusive society.
 In 2006, the organization decided to set up a permanent program to ensure the long-term future of its actions and to radically improve the living conditions of people with disabilities.
-Since the 2012, Handicap International has been working to improve the living conditions of refugees in Niamey (shown above), who fled the violence in neighboring Mali.
-There are 35 national staff members and two expatriates working on behalf of Handicap International in Niger.
+Since the 2012, Handicap International has been working to improve the living conditions of refugees in the cities of Niamey and Maradi, who fled the violence in neighboring Mali.
+There are 49 national staff members and three expatriates working on behalf of Handicap International in Niger.

 Niger is one of the poorest countries on the planet, and 86.1% of its population lives in extreme poverty.
 In 2013, Niger’s Human Development Index was the worst of any of the 186 countries measured by the UNDP.
 Although they already suffer tough living conditions, the situation facing people with disabilities is made worse by wide-spread discrimination and socioeconomic inequality.
 Due to this discrimination, disabled people have very limited access to education, jobs and health services.
 They are also excluded from communities and their specific needs are rarely taken into account in development actions.
 Until 2009, Niger had been repeatedly destabilized by recurrent Tuareg rebellions, mainly in the north of the country.
 These bouts of conflict have left Agadez province contaminated by mines and explosive remnants of war, which continue kill and maim people today.